The First Few Hours

 Skin-to-skin

 You should hold your baby skin-to-skin for at least 1 hour after they are born.
 Ask the hospital to do routine newborn procedures while your baby is on your chest rather than taking them away.
-Babies kept skin-to-skin are more likely to breast or chestfeed well and often.
+Babies kept skin-to-skin are more likely to breastfeed well and often.
 This will be an important part of establishing your milk supply.

-Whether you breast or chestfeed or not, holding your baby skin-to-skin will regulate their temperature and heart rate.
+Whether you breastfeed or not, holding your baby skin-to-skin will regulate their temperature and heart rate.

 For a reminder on how to hold your baby skin-to-skin, as well as its benefits, take a look at this resource